Facebook Retargeting: Capitalize on Familiarity

 When you know that a consumer has visited your website, made a purchase, or expressed general interest in your company, retargeting allows you to present new products that are relevant to their interests.
 When they see your advertising, you may direct them back to your website to learn more about your new product and persuade them to make a purchase.

-To Motivate Users to Checkout
+Motivate Users To Checkout

 Cart abandonment occurs when a customer adds something to their online shopping cart but then leaves without checking out or completing a purchase.
 Retargeting can help you reclaim clients who have abandoned their carts by reminding them that the item they were looking for is still there and ready to buy.